shwina/nbody-lesson-draft/02-growing-tests.md

 [-0.5, 0.0, 0.0]
 ~~~

-That doesn't look good---
-it looks like `body-1` has moved by 1 unit to the left,
+That doesn't look good---it looks like `body-1` has moved by 1 unit to the left,
 and `body-2` has moved by 1 unit... also to the left.

 What about the velocities?